onedata/op-worker/doc/design/files_monitoring/event_streaming.md

 2. Observer disconnects
 3. Administrator revokes observer's access to directory
 4. Observer reconnects at sequence 1001
-5. Catching monitor replays from sequence 1001
+5. Replay monitor replays from sequence 1001
 6. Event for `data.csv` at sequence 1000 is **not sent** (authorization fails)

 **Rationale**: